 For instance, the people who program browsers have (over the years) spent a lot of effort giving disabled users tools to assist them.
-Nowadays, if you press the Control key (Ctrl) and the + sign on your browser the text size will increase.
+Nowadays, if you press the Control key (Ctrl) and the + sign on your keyboard the text size in your browser will increase.

-Operating system designers like Microsoft and Apple, along with other companies build screen readers which can read the content of pages out to users.
+Operating system designers like Microsoft and Apple, along with other companies built screen readers which can read the content of pages out to users.

 From Spanglefish's point of view, our main responsibility has become making sure that we don't build anything into the code of the site which hampers the tools created by browser manufacturers or people who build screen readers etc. We try to ensure that the code behind your website is clean and conforms to web standards.